quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part08_Summary.md

 ---

 #### Every-VISIT MC Method
-Background context: The every-visit MC method averages the returns observed after all visits to state \( s \), which extends more naturally to function approximation and eligibility traces discussed in later chapters.
+Background context: The every-visit MC method averages the returns observed after all visits to state $s$, which extends more naturally to function approximation and eligibility traces discussed in later chapters.
 :p How does the every-visit MC method differ from the first-visit MC method?
 ??x
 The primary difference between the every-visit MC method and the first-visit MC method lies in how they handle visits to a state: